 A Life in Sports: RaeLynn McAfee's Journey from Athlete to Educator

-As program director for Full Sail University's Sports Marketing & Media Bachelor's degree program, RaeLynn McAfee draws upon her own diverse background to help shape her students' educational experience.
+As program director for Full Sail University's Sports Marketing & Media and Game Business & Esports bachelor's degree programs, RaeLynn McAfee draws upon her own diverse background to help shape her students' educational experience.
 From her time as a student-athlete to marketing roles at the collegiate and professional level, as well as time spent balancing her own career and personal life with her continuing education, RaeLynn's path to her current role is grounded in the sort of practical, industry-relevant perspective she hopes students gain from their studies.

 We sat down with her to talk about her career journey, her educational philosophy, and why "doing the work" is the most important thing when it comes to a successful career in the business of sports.